joseio/GH-Site-CodeSimilarity/index.md

 **Sector2-Level1:**

+Difference is that cluster 0 returns 0 as soon as count goes negative whereas cluster 1 does not.

 Cluster0-

-* 27x: Uses for-loop to find '(' , ')' and increments/decrements count, respectively.
-Returns 0 if count goes negative (i.e., more right parens than left)
+* 27x: Uses for-loop to find '(' , ')' and increments/decrements count, respectively. *Returns 0 as soon as count goes negative* (i.e., more right parens than left)
 * 3x: Uses for-loop to push each '()' onto stack.
 Pops if parens are matched
 * 3x: Use while-loop to replace each instance of '()' with empty string, and count the number of times the replacement happens